ArduPilot/ardupilot_gazebo/README.md

 How to Launch :
 Launch Ardupilot Software In the Loop Simulation for each vehicle.
-On new terminal, Launch Gazebo with basic demo world.
+On new terminal, launch Gazebo with basic demo world.

 #####ROVER (no model provided for now)

-On 1st Terminal(Launch Ardupilot SITL)
+On 1st Terminal (Launch Ardupilot SITL)
 ````
 sim_vehicle.py -v APMrover2 -f gazebo-rover --map --console
 ````

-On 2nd Termianal(Launch Gazebo with demo Rover model)
+On 2nd Terminal (Launch Gazebo with demo Rover model)
 ````
 gazebo --verbose worlds/ (Please Add if there is one.)
 ````

 ##### COPTER

-On 1st Terminal(Launch Ardupilot SITL)
+On 1st Terminal (Launch Ardupilot SITL)
 ````
 sim_vehicle.py -v ArduCopter -f gazebo-iris --map --console
 ````

-On 2nd Terminal(Launch Gazebo with demo 3DR Iris model)
+On 2nd Terminal (Launch Gazebo with demo 3DR Iris model)
 ````
 gazebo --verbose worlds/iris_arducopter_runway.world
 ````

 ##### PLANE

-On 1st Terminal(Launch Ardupilot SITL)
+On 1st Terminal (Launch Ardupilot SITL)
 ````
 sim_vehicle.py -v ArduPlane -f gazebo-zephyr --map --console
 ````

-On 2nd Terminal(Launch Gazebo with demo Zephyr flying wing model)
+On 2nd Terminal (Launch Gazebo with demo Zephyr flying wing model)
 ````
 gazebo --verbose worlds/zephyr_ardupilot_demo.world
 ````

 In addition, you can use any GCS of Ardupilot locally or remotely (will require connection setup).
 If MAVProxy Developer GCS is uncomportable.
-Omit --map --console arguments out of SITL launch. and Use APMPlanner 2 or QGroundControl instead.
+Omit --map --console arguments out of SITL launch and use APMPlanner 2 or QGroundControl instead.
 Local connection with APMPlanner2/QGroundControl is automatic, and recommended.

 ## Troubleshooting